romzn/raeros_ledbutton/README.md

 catkin_make
 ```
 ## Set perception system
-Set either realsense or kinect as `perception_system` parameter inside the config file.
+Because the realsense case has one an the kinect case has two led-buttons you have to set an parameter which decides how many servers are started- Set either __realsense__ or __kinect__ as `perception_system` parameter inside the `system.launch` of the `raeros_system` package.
+Realsense is set as default.

 ## Start the server
 ```bash
 roslaunch rae_ledbutton_server server.launch
 ```
+> This launch file is also in the `system.launch` from the `raeros_system` package integrated

 ## Control via the client
 The script `scripts/example.py` guides you through the available commands to control the led and read button states.
 First you have to turn on the server and then you can run the script directly or via rosorun.